-Welcome to the Department of Natural Resources and Environmental Sciences.
-Graduate education is fundamentally important to your Department, for this is a means of building leaders whose impact will help define the future.
-You will study under faculty recognized nationally or internationally for their expertise, at a University that offers an abundance of resources to support your research and academic pursuits, including some of the finest library resources available within the U.S., a wide array of laboratory and field facilities, and opportunities for cross-disciplinary training and collaboration.
+Welcome to the Department of Natural Resources and Environmental Sciences where. graduate education is of the highest importance as it is the primary means for us to build leaders whose impact will help define the future.
+You will study under faculty recognized nationally and internationally for their expertise, at a University that offers an abundance of resources to support your research and academic pursuits, including some of the finest library resources available in the U.S., a wide array of laboratory and field facilities, and opportunities for cross-disciplinary training and collaboration.
 We hope you will make use of these resources as you progress through your graduate program.